nicodoggie/bastion-falls/content/species/vampire.md

 # Forms

 A vampire would have the ability to change their form to suit their needs.
 Usually, a non-threatening form that would allow them to walk among regular folk without causing concern, and one *Dreaded Form*, in which they grow wings, their fangs grow much larger than usual, and their body's muscles exaggerate.

+Certain vampires have more than one *non-threatening form*.
+[Narmaya](@/characters/narmaya.md), is known to be able to transform from her original 12 year-old body, to a more young adult *idealized form*, aside from her *dreaded form*.